-What does the “M” stand for?
-Here are a few of the “M” factors, according to SA…
+What does the M stand for?
+Here are a few of the M factors, according to Springfield Armory.

-- Minimal Error Disassembly…drop the mag, make sure the chamber is empty and lock the slide back.
-Flip the takedown lever up, release the slide and off it comes.
-No trigger pull needed.
+- Minimal Error Disassembly: drop the mag, make sure the chamber is empty and lock the slide back.
+Flip the takedown lever up, release the slide, and off it comes.
+No trigger pull is needed.

-Fiber Optic Front Sight…the front sight uses a fiber optic rod to gather light.
-Included with the gun are red (installed), orange and green (included) rods that you can swap out for the one installed.
-My aging eyes appreciate this brighter sight.
-Night sights are available.
+Fiber Optic Front Sight: The front sight uses a fiber optic rod to gather light.
+Included with the gun are red (installed), orange, and green (included) rods that you can swap out for the one installed.
+Night sights are available, and my aging eyes appreciate this brighter sight.

 The rear sight is a two-dot, drift-adjustable steel sight with a machined face so that glare is broken up.

-Ambidextrous Magazine Release…my left-handedness really appreciates this feature.
-No need to move the release to the right side-it’s already there.
+Ambidextrous Magazine Release: My left-handedness really appreciates this feature.
+No need to move the release to the right side as it’s already there.

-It doesn’t matter which bullet I load…as long as they are seated with the shoulder flush with the case mouth, they feed reliably.
-I understand that this is due to a small “hump” built into the central feed rail on the slide bottom that depresses the top round in the magazine as the slide reciprocates, so the extracted case rim clears the on-deck bullet in the magazine.
+It doesn’t matter which bullet I load as long as they are seated with the shoulder flush with the case mouth, they feed reliably.
+I understand that this is due to a small hump built into the central feed rail on the slide bottom that depresses the top round in the magazine.
+The slide reciprocates, so the extracted case rim clears the on-deck bullet in the magazine.

-A Kinder, Gentler Gun…To paraphrase Pres.
-Bush, the XDM seems to be just about the softest-shooting .45 auto I’ve ever shot.
-I’m not quite sure where that comes from, other than the obvious reasons such as: the gun fitting my hand very well; the relatively high grasp I get on the frame which helps mitigate recoil and the recoil spring’s weight and configuration.
-I know it’s not magic – it’s just a softer-shooting gun, at least for me.
+A Kinder, Gentler Gun: The XDM seems to be just about the softest-shooting .45 auto I’ve ever shot.
+I’m not quite sure where that comes from, other than the obvious reasons such as the gun fitting my hand very well, the relatively high grasp I get on the frame which helps mitigate recoil, and the recoil spring’s weight and configuration.
+I know, it’s not magic.
+It’s just a softer-shooting gun, at least for me.

 As mentioned above, I am a handloader who likes to experiment (Read my Reloading Guide here).
 I have shot the following through my new XDM as of this writing: